xfiveco/generator-chisel/README.md

 ##### New project setup

- Make sure to *choose jQuery* when asked about _additional front-end features_ and then agree to _configure vendor bundle for jQuery plugins_.
+ Make sure to *Include jQuery* and then agree to _configure vendor bundle for jQuery plugins_.
 Example:

 ```
 ?
-Select additional front-end features: ES6 with Babel, jQuery
+Include jQuery?
+Yes
 ?
 Would you like to configure vendor bundle for jQuery plugins?
 Yes
 ```